noomio/singlefin/README.md

 ## Build

-Open the folder build and from the command line type:
+Open the folder in **apps/tests/file** and from the command line type:

 ```
 make clean all